spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 **Description**

 According to the Interface Segregation Principle, every module defines an interface for each external class it relies upon.
 To decouple and encapsulate these dependencies effectively, we utilize `Bridges`.
 These `Bridges` serve to wrap dependencies such as [Facade](#facade-design-pattern), [Client](#facade-design-pattern), [Service](#facade-design-pattern), external library classes, and more.
 By doing so, a module explicitly declares its own requirements, enabling any class that implements the interface to be utilized.

-Challenges arise when a facade from another module seeks to implement the friend facade interface.
-This scenario introduces cross-module coupling between the facade and the implemented friend facade interface.
-To mitigate this issue, we employ the `Bridge pattern`.
 This approach facilitates seamless module decoupling, allowing both modules to evolve independently while maintaining a high degree of flexibility and maintainability.

 **Conventions**

-- The bridge class MUST define and implement an interface (`[CurrentModule]To[FacadeOwnerModule][Service|Client|Facade]Interface.php`) that holds the specification of each `public` method (mind the missing bridge word!).
+- The `Bridge` class needs to define and implement an interface that holds the specification of each `public` method (mind the missing `bridge` suffix word in the interface name).
-- `Bridges` MUST contain only the delegation logic to the friend facade method.
+- `Bridges` must contain only the delegation logic to the friend method.
-- The `Bridge` constructor MUST NOT contain parameters to avoid coupling to a specific class.
+- The `Bridge` constructor can not have parameters to avoid coupling to a specific class.
-- `Bridge` classes and interfaces MUST be declared as strict as possible for input arguments and returns values, compared to their friend method with valid types (no mixed, no x|y).
+- `Bridge` classes and interfaces need to be declared as strict as possible for input arguments and returns values, compared to their friend method with valid types (no `mixed`, no `x|y`).

 **Guidelines**
-- Bridge vs adapter: for simplification, we keep using bridge pattern even when adapting the earlier version of a SCOS facade.
+- Bridge vs adapter: for simplification, we keep using bridge pattern even when adapting the earlier version of a SCOS [facade](#facade-design-pattern).
 Adapters are used when the remote class' life-cycle is independent to SCOS or there is a huge technical difference between the adaptee and adaptor.
-- During `Bridge` definitions, type definition mistakes in remote facades become more visible.
-In these cases, be aware of the cascading effect of changing/restricting an argument type in public API when you consider such changes.
+- During `Bridge` definitions, type definition mistakes in remote [facades](#facade-design-pattern) become more visible.
+In these cases, be aware of the cascading effect of changing/restricting an argument type in [facades](#facade-design-pattern) when you consider such changes.
-- `QueryContainer` and `Facade` dependencies are only available in those `Glue` application layers where the application layer has access to database.
+- [QueryContainer](#facade-design-pattern) and [Facade](#facade-design-pattern) dependencies are only available in those [Glue](#glue) application layers where the application layer has access to database.

 **Example**